-Innovation’s Reading Specialists, Erica Kulas and Sara Mehrnama, are excited to support teachers and students!
+Innovation’s Reading Specialists, Sara Mehrnama and Lauren Worley, are excited to support teachers and students!

 Reading Specialists at Innovation co-facilitate grade level collaborative learning team (CLT) meetings to support planning, assessment, instructional pedagogy, data analysis, and reporting standards around reading and writing instruction.
 Innovation’s reading specialists also coach teachers to ensure that instructional practice is in alignment with the science of reading, and occasionally work with small groups of students to provide intensive intervention services.